Arica Carter: Mexican league

-At the conclusion of the 2021–22 season in Spain, Carter switched to Mexican club Astros de Jalisco in the first season of the Liga Nacional de Baloncesto Profesional Femenil (LNBPF) where she was chosen as MVP of the grand final series for her contribution in winning the Mexican championship for Astros.
+At the conclusion of the 2021–22 season in Spain, Carter switched to Mexican club Astros de Jalisco in the first season of the Liga Nacional de Baloncesto Profesional Femenil (LNBPF) where she was chosen as MVP of the grand final series for her contribution in winning the Mexican championship for the Astros.
 They were losing the final series 2-3 when they travelled to the home court of opponents Adelitas of Chihuahua but won the final two games to clinch the championship.
-Astros were 20 points behind the second last match but Carter posted 31 points and 6 assists to square the series with a 73-67 victory.
+Astros were 20 points behind the second last match but Carter posted 31 points and six assists to square the series with a 73–67 victory.
 Carter took 23 points and 7 assists in her 37 minutes on the court in the final championship match to win the title by 69 points to 64.

 Spanish and Mexican statistics

 Greek League

 On June 29, 2022, she was announced by the Greek club Panathinaikos.